 Mayfield employs over 60 full time local people across many trades, from stonemasons, painters, plumbers, welders, construction workers, equipment operators, to engineers, drafts people, surveyors, landscapers, irrigators, marketing, event and hospitality services.
 The investment by the Hawkins family has created a new lifeblood of prosperity to the region located just 10 minutes from Oberon, 40 minutes from Bathurst and only 2 hours 45 minutes drive from Sydney.

 Mayfield first opened to visitors in 2008, for one weekend, as a charity event.
 The response was overwhelming.
 People were astonished by the scale and vision of the project.
 That enthusiasm lead to the creation of a dedicated visitor experience extending over 15 hectares (36 acres) that nine years later would be called Mayfield Garden and be open 363 days of the year (closed Christmas and Boxing Day).

-To further enhance the visitor experience, the family now open their Private Garden for 16 days, four times a year.
+To further enhance the visitor experience, the family now open The Hawkins’ Family Garden for 16 days, four times a year.
 Each 16 day period takes on a festival style atmosphere with entertainment in the Garden Centre and numerous experiences throughout the garden, including rowing on Mayfield Lake and getting lost in the maze (and hopefully found!).
 Wear your walking shoes, it’s best seen on foot, you never know where you’ll end up…

 Adding to the experience is the Nursery with its extensive range of cool climate plants and specialists on hand to answer your questions.
 See something in the garden you like?
 You can probably find it in our Nursery.